MICHELLE: Hey, MJ! What does a vegan zombie eat?

 Honey Darling may not ever become a long-standing favorite, but it was certainly a pleasure.

 MICHELLE: That’s good to know!
 I feel that you’ve encouraged me in kind to try something I might otherwise have been dubious about!

-MELINDA: It’s an evening of surprises all around, I guess!
+MJ: It’s an evening of surprises all around, I guess!